RezaDSI/Team_2_Pharmaceutical_Drug_Spending_by_Countries/README.md

 **🔎 Key Business Questions:**

+✔What are the clusters among countries in terms of pharmaceutical spending?

+✔How do these patterns relate to total spending across different years?

 ✔Investigate the relationship between pharmaceutical spending and GDP in years.

 ✔How does GDP impact pharmaceutical spending across countries?